USF's Peru program offers unique opportunity

 Rojas and others in her cohort look forward to improving their English further and gaining new experiences during their time in Tampa.
 And Fernandez Alvarez is now working in the finance department at international nutrition company Herbalife, and believes his USF degree is a big part of the reason he has his job.
 In fact, he found out after being hired that the CFO of Herbalife in Peru also studied English at the USF Tampa campus.

-"The most important thing about me that caught Herbalife's attention was my English and the fact that I have a dual degree," he said.
+"The most important thing about me that caught Herbalife's attention was my English," he said.
 "As a transnational company, they really value that their employees know English."